ahmetsuhan/Frontend-Working/README.md

 3-Freelancer --> Imitation of Bootstrap example page fully using Bootstrap.

-4-)E_Commercial_Site_Design --> Fully Responsive E-Commercial design that created by using JS, CSS, HTML.
+4-)E_Commercial_Site_Design --> Fully Responsive E-Commercial Site design that created by using JS, CSS, HTML.